Whiteknight/ParserObjects/docs/v5/parser_usage.md

     throw new MyParseIncompleteException("Parser did not reach the end!");
 ```

-Some sequences, such as the `StringCharacterSequence` include non-standard methods to get remaining unparsed characters:
+Some sequences, such as `FromString()` include non-standard methods to get remaining unparsed characters:

 ```csharp
 var sequence = FromString("a+b-c*d");